f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     }
     r5900-2# config

-The command below will restore the prvious config for the F5OS layer:
+The command below will restore the previous config for the F5OS layer:

 .. code-block:: bash